 Careful examination of millions of lead activities led us to one explanation: email threat scanners.

 We suspect the root cause is anti-malware software vendors adding more stringent checks of email links, probably in response to ransomware attacks like WannaCry.
-Those changes were likely implemented shortly after the attacks in May 2017, and time frame aligns with the observed increase in email clicks.
+Those changes were likely implemented shortly after the attacks in May 2017, and the time frame aligns with the observed increase in email clicks.
 But the real impact on marketing qualified leads (MQLs) wasn’t until weeks later.

 How are MQLs Related to Anti-malware Scanners?

-In the hours investigating marketing activities a pattern eventually emerged.
+In the hours investigating marketing activities, a pattern eventually emerged.
 A lead would receive an email message and instantly click the contained link.
 Once it started, the pattern was consistent across all emails sent: an email click would occur within seconds of receipt.
 We’ll refer to these as auto-click leads.

 Are Your Leads Affected?